Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Methods

 Neural networks (NN) have the potential of obtaining near-optimal solutions very quickly.
 The training process for a NN may be time-consuming, but once trained the NN can execute extremely rapidly, even for sophisticated, deep neural networks with millions of parameters.

 We construct a NN to solve the single-machine flowshop problem as follows.

 \emph{Neural network structure}

-The NN used is a shallow network consisting of only 3 layers: an input layer, a hidden layer, and an output layer.
-These three layers are described as follows:
+The NN used is a shallow network consisting of 3 layers: an input layer, a hidden layer, and an output layer.
+Figure~\ref{fig:model_plot} displays the output of tensorflow's \texttt{summary} command showing the structure of the neural network, indicating the layers, connections, and input and output sizes.

-\begin{itemize} \item \emph{Input layer:} The inputs are arranged as a $3 \times N$ matrix.
+A more complete description of the network is as follows. \begin{itemize} \item \emph{Input layer:} The inputs are arranged as a $3 \times N$ matrix.
 The three rows of the matrix contain availability times, processing times, and due times respectively, with column $j$ representing the job with index $j$.

 \item \emph{Hidden layer:} The hidden layer is fully connected.
-Initial testing led to $4N$ nodes and a linear activation to have the best performance.
-In initial testing we tried layers with between $4N$ and $8N$ nodes, and with linear, softmin, softmax, softplus, softsign, hyperbolic tangent, SELU, elu, ReLU, and sigmoid activation functions.
+The number of nodes and the number of hidden layers were selected based on performance for $N=8$ jobs.

 \item \emph{Output layer:} This layer is fully-connected with $N$ nodes, and a sigmoid activation function that produces values between 0 and 1.
-To convert the output to a job order an ``argsort'' is performed on the outputs.
-For example, if the NN produces the output $[0.3, 0.4, 0.2]$ then the job order should be the third job followed by the first job and then the second job, while the argsort produces $[2,0,1]$ corresponding to the indices. \end{itemize}
+The estimated schedule is obtained by ordering the outputs..
+For example, if the NN produces the output $[0.3, 0.4, 0.2]$ then the job order should be the third job (lowest value) followed by the first job and lastly the second job (highest value).
+In the python code, this ordering is recovered using the command \texttt{argsort}. \end{itemize}